GTPB/PSLS20/pages/07_ANOVA.md

 1) The  lettuce freshweight dataset

-In agricultere, it is important to have a high yield of crops.
-One way to increase the number of leaves (or better, total leaf weigth) is by using a fertilizer.
+In agriculture, it is important to have a high yield of crops.
+One way to increase the number of leaves (or better, total leaf weight) is by using a fertilizer.

 Here, we consider three types of fertilizers: